top of page

 • Course Description

-Understanding economic principles and financial literacy is essential in real-world experiences.
-This economics course is designed to provide students with a fundamental understanding of economic principles and concepts.
+Understanding economic principles and financial literacy is necessary in real-world experiences.
+This course is designed to provide students with the fundamental principles and concepts of economics and personal finance.

-In the first semester, some of the lessons will cover fundamental economic concepts that include decision-making, understanding the difference between microeconomics and macroeconomics, basic economic principles, international trade, economic systems, current economic issues, the Federal Reserve System, and U.S. economic history.
+In the first semester, some of the lessons will cover essential economic concepts that include decision-making, microeconomics, macroeconomics, basic economic principles, market structures, international trade, economic systems, current economic issues, the Federal Reserve System, and the U.S. economic history.

 The second semester aims to equip students with the knowledge and skills to make informed financial and career decisions.
-The students will explore a range of topics with real-world applications.
-Some topics that will be covered are budgeting, banking, credit, insurance, spending, taxes, saving, investing, and career exploration.
+The students will explore a range of topics with real-world simulations.
+Some topics that will be covered are budgeting, banking, credit, insurance, spending, taxes, saving, investing, debt management and job/career exploration.

 • Required Books & Materials